cloudnative-pg/cloudnative-pg/docs/src/database_import.md

 - importing the database from any PostgreSQL version to one that is either the same or newer, enabling *major upgrades*

+!!!
+Warning
+    When performing major upgrades of PostgreSQL you are responsible for making sure that the upgrade path of the objects contained in the database (including extensions) is possible.

 In both cases, the operation is performed on a snapshot of the origin database.

 !!!
 Important